Daryl Gates: Later work

 Gates remained professionally active after leaving the LAPD, working with Sierra to create the computer game Police Quest: Open Season, an adventure game set in Los Angeles where gamers play the role of a Robbery/Homicide detective trying to solve a series of brutal murders.
 He appears in the game as Chief of Police and can be found on one of the top floors of Parker Center.
 In addition, Gates had been the principal consultant for Sierra's SWAT series, appearing in them as well.
 In 1993, Gates was a talk show host on KFI, replacing Tom Leykis.
 His tenure was short lived, but he remained a frequent guest on talk radio, especially in regard to policing issues.

 Businessman

 Gates was President/CEO of Global ePoint, a security and homeland defense company dealing primarily in digital surveillance and security technology.
 He also served on the Advisory Board of PropertyRoom.com, a website for police auctions.

 Autobiography

 In 1992 he published Chief: My Life in the LAPD, an autobiography, written with the assistance of Diane K. Shah (Bantam Books).
 The book has details about Gates's career and high-profile cases; the book went to press before the L.A. riots.

 Later years

 After Bernard Parks was denied a second term as Chief of Police by Mayor James K. Hahn in 2002, Gates, aged 75, told CNN that he intended to apply for his old job as LAPD chief.
-Hahn ultimately appointed William J. Bratton, a former police commissioner of Boston and New York City, to head the department.